ethereum/EIPs/EIPS/eip-draft.md

 ## Rationale
 ### Token storage model
-We adopt semi-fungible token storage models designed to support both fungible and non-fungible tokens, inspired by [EIP-3525](https://eips.ethereum.org/EIPS/eip-3525).
-We found that such a model is better suited to the representation of SBT than the model used in [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155).
+We adopt semi-fungible token storage models designed to support both fungible and non-fungible tokens, inspired by [EIP-3525](./eip-3525.md).
+We found that such a model is better suited to the representation of SBT than the model used in [EIP-1155](./eip-1155.md).

 Firstly, each slot can be used to represent different categories of SBTs.
 For instance, a DAO can have membership SBTs, role badges, scores, etc. in one SBT collection.

-Secondly, unlike [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155), in which each unit of fungible tokens is exactly the same, our standard can help differentiate between similar tokens.
+Secondly, unlike [EIP-1155](./eip-1155.md), in which each unit of fungible tokens is exactly the same, our interface can help differentiate between similar tokens.
 This is justified by that credential scores obtained from different entities differ not only in value but also in their effects, validity periods, origins, etc. However, they still share the same slot as they all contribute to a person's credibility.

 ### Recovery mechanism
 To prevent the loss of SBTs, we propose a recovery mechanism that allows users to recover their tokens by providing a signature signed by their soul address.
-This mechanism is inspired by [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
+This mechanism is inspired by [EIP-1271](./eip-1271.md).

 Since SBTs are bound to an address and are meant to represent the identity of the address, which cannot be split into fractions.
 Therefore, each recovery should be considered as a transfer of all the tokens of the owner.
 This is why we use the `recover` function instead of `transferFrom` or `safeTransferFrom`.

 ### Token visibility control
-Our standard allows users to control the visibility of their tokens (shadowing and revealing).
+Our interface allows users to control the visibility of their tokens (shadowing and revealing).
 This is useful when a user wants to hide some of their tokens from the public, for example, when they want to keep their membership secret.
 Generally, the issuer and the owner of the token have access to the token by default and can control the visibility of the token.
 After the token is shadowed, information about the token (e.g. token URI, owner of the token) cannot be queried by the public.

 ## Backwards Compatibility
-This EIP proposes a new token standard which is meant to be used standalone, and is not backwards compatible with [EIP-721](https://eips.ethereum.org/EIPS/eip-721), [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155), [EIP-3525](https://eips.ethereum.org/EIPS/eip-3525) or any other token standards.
-However, the naming style of functions and arguments follows the convention of [EIP-721](https://eips.ethereum.org/EIPS/eip-721) and [EIP-3525](https://eips.ethereum.org/EIPS/eip-3525), so that developers can understand the intentions easily.
+This EIP proposes a new token interface which is meant to be used standalone, and is not backwards compatible with [EIP-721](./eip-721.md), [EIP-1155](./eip-1155.md), [EIP-3525](./eip-3525.md) or any other token standards.
+However, the naming style of functions and arguments follows the convention of [EIP-721](./eip-721.md) and [EIP-3525](./eip-3525.md), so that developers can understand the intentions easily.

-This EIP is backwards compatible with [EIP-165](https://eips.ethereum.org/EIPS/eip-165).
+This EIP is backwards compatible with [EIP-165](./eip-165.md).

 ## Test Cases
 Our sample implementation includes test cases written using Hardhat.